mendix/docs/content/studio/workflows.md

 ## 2 Workflow App Template

-You can use a workflow-specific app template **Approval App** that is a starting point for using workflows.
-You can configure an approval request form for end-users based on which the app is be created.
+You can use workflow-specific app templates as a starting point for using workflows.
+For example, you can configure an approval request form for end-users based on which the app is be created.
 It contains preconfigured elements, such as dashboards, admin pages, dashboards, and a workflow that you can afterwards customize even more.
+You can discover these templates when creating a new app.

 ## 3 Performing Basic Functions